Postural Orthostatic Tachycardia Syndrome (POTS), the Vagus Nerve and Cervical Spine instability

 “I have severe symptoms that seem to match Dysautonomia and Postural Orthostatic Tachycardia Syndrome (POTS), but my spine specialist/neurologist and neurosurgeon are claiming not to understand my symptoms – say they are unrelated to my spine injury.
 Please help!”

+As you can see, a recurring theme in this article is how poorly understood POTS is.
 Most people that contact our office do not contact us just for POTS or problems with a racing heart rate or dizziness and fainting sensation.
 Their cardio-like symptoms are often just one problem bundled among many issues that they are facing.
 However, we do see the patient whose symptomology is mostly focused on cardiac-like events.
 Let’s read some of their stories.

 Panic attack or heart attack?
 Neither?